unicode-org/message-format-wg/spec-formatting.md

     This is <b>bold <i>both</i></b><i> italic</i>
     This is <b>bold <i>both</b> italic</i>

-#### Element Without Corresponding ElementEnd
+#### Start Element Without Corresponding End Element

-It is an error for an Element to expect to be followed by a later ElementEnd, and for no such ElementEnd to be available during formatting.
+It is an error for a `'start'` Element to not be followed by an `'end'` Element during formatting.

-In such a case, an implementation MUST resolve the message as if the expected ElementEnd was included immediately before the first other ElementEnd corresponding to an Element before the current one, or at the end of the current pattern, whichever comes first.
+In such a case, an implementation MUST resolve the message as if the expected `'end'` Element was included immediately before the first other `'end'` Element corresponding to an Element before the current one, or at the end of the current pattern, whichever comes first.